micmejia/bible-dump/AMPC/Luke/Luke 9.md

-And it occurred that as they were going along the road, a man said to Him, _Lord_, I will follow You wherever You go.
+And it occurred that as they were going along the road, a man said to Him, Lord, I will follow You wherever You go.